sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_system.md

 If a device gets into an unknown state it can be returned to default settings using the WiFi or Serial interfaces.

 !!! note
 	On devices that support an SD card, a factory reset can also be accomplished by editing the settings files.
 See [Force a Factory Reset](configure_with_settings_file.md#forcing-a-factory-reset) for more information.

-!!! note
-	Log files and any other files on the SD card are *not* removed or modified.
+During a factory reset, log files and any other files on the SD card are *not* removed or modified.

 <figure markdown>
 ![Issuing a factory reset](./img/Terminal/SparkFun RTK Everywhere - System Menu Factory Reset.png)